CoxAutomotiveDataSolutions/waimak/README.md

 Our metaphor to describe this framework is the braided river – it splits and rejoins to itself repeatedly on its journey.
 By describing a Spark application as a sequence of flow transformations, Waimak can execute independent branches of the flow in parallel making more efficient use of compute resources and greatly reducing the execution time of complex flows.

-## Versions

-From Waimak version 2.9 onwards we will be focusing our attention on Spark 3+ and Scala 2.12.
-While some of the jars will still be published for 2.11 we are focusing on having the build be 2.12 first.
-This is due to an increasing number of the dependencies (databricks config and deequ for example) now being produced for Scala 2.12.
-If you still require Scala 2.11 support for new versions please open an issue and we can work with you on this.

 ## Why would I use Waimak?
 We developed Waimak to:
 * allow teams to own their own business logic without owning an entire production Spark application